-ANITA's investigative potential makes it an instrument which needs, for the creation of a direct and constant form of cooperation between the police of the various States, in order to facilitate the capture of criminals settled abroad during the commission of criminal offences, a set of pre-established rules which can effectively mitigate possible negative uses of the tool.
-The exchange of information between police forces is not firstly developed in the digital age but is considered fundamental since the dawn of the European community, more than a century ago.
-The oldest example in Europe of a formal agreement between states for the exchange of information in police investigation is the initiative of Austria, Belgium and the Netherlands in Hamburg in 1888 to establish cooperation against crime through a dense exchange of information.
+The investigative potential of ANITA needs a set of pre-established rules which can effectively mitigate possible misuses of the tool for the creation of a direct and constant form of cooperation between the police of the various States, in order to facilitate the capture of criminals settled abroad during the commission of criminal offences.
+The pre-established rules have been drafted in order to allow LEAs' cooperation as described in section 4 of the present policy, following the principles of the EU legal framework; in particular this according to the rules set forth by Chapter III of the Budapest Convention on Cybercrime of 23rd November 2001.The exchange of information between police forces is not developed in the digital age for the first time, but it is considered fundamental since the dawn of the European community, more than a century ago.
+The oldest example in Europe of a formal agreement between States for the exchange of information is the initiative of Austria, Belgium and the Netherlands in Hamburg in 1888 to establish a cooperation against crimes through a dense exchange of information.
 In this regard, in the course of the successive decades, the increase of juridical instruments which have allowed the police of the European States to collaborate effectively in the prevention of crime, has grown exponentially and thus ANITA can be considered one of the highest points of successful cooperation between States for crime prevention purposes.

 Nevertheless, it is of paramount importance to regulate the cases that may occur to the LEAs in the use of ANITA even during the initial phase of development of the tool.
-In this regard, this collaboration policy has been drafted, which includes 5 different sections.
-The first addresses the issue of misuse, i.e. the possibility of using Anita for inappropriate purposes and for purposes that are not in line with the ethics and law of the European Union.
-The second sections concern the incident handling and data breach, i.e. the formalization of a possible procedure to deal with the violation of personal data.
-The third concerns cooperation with the data protection authority in the case of inspection and the necessary coordination between the LEA and the DPO of the project.
+In this regard, this collaboration policy has been drafted, including 5 different sections.
+The first addresses the issue of misuse, i.e. the possibility of using ANITA for inappropriate purposes and for purposes that are not in line with the ethics, European Union legal framework and EU member State national law.
+The second section concerns the incident handling and data breach, i.e. the formalization of a possible procedure to deal with the violation of personal data.
+The third concerns the cooperation with the data protection authority in case of inspection and the necessary coordination between the LEAs and the DPO of the project.
+The fourth section deals with the main cooperation rules to be considered when using the tool and the fifth section contains the annexes with the documents that should be drafted when a data breach occurs.